Ares-Developers/Ares-docs/bugfixes/type2/buildingtypeupgradesarenotviableprerequisites.rst

 BuildingTypes are eligible to satisfy any prerequisite logic that a normal BuildingType can.

-In addition, upgrades can now satisfy a super weapon's `AuxBuilding`.
+In addition, upgrades can now satisfy a super weapon's ``AuxBuilding``.
-Building upgrades can now be used as prerequisites.

 .. versionadded:: 0.1

-<<<SEPARATOR>>>